LunaNode/gobearmon/README.md

 	INSERT INTO contacts (type, data) VALUES ('email', 'admin@example.com');

 Finally, link the check and contact with an alert.
-For the check type, 'offline' means the contact will only be notified when the check goes offline, 'online' means only when it comes back online, and 'both' means notified in both cases.
+For the check type, `offline` means the contact will only be notified when the check goes offline, `online` means only when it comes back online, and `both` means notified in both cases.

 	INSERT INTO alerts (check_id, contact_id, type) VALUES (1, 1, 'both');